Correlations Between kHz QPOs and Spectral Parameters from Time-Resolved Spectro-Temporal Analysis of 4U 1728-34: OBSERVATIONs, INSTRUMENTS DATA REDUCTION

 \subsection{LAXPC}

-LAXPC consists of three nominally identical but independent detectors, namely LAXPC10, LAXPC20, and LAXPC30, with total large effective area of $\sim6000 \,\text{cm}^2$.
+LAXPC consists of three nominally identical but independent detectors, namely LAXPC10, LAXPC20, and LAXPC30, with a total large effective area of $\sim6000 \,\text{cm}^2$.
 Each LAXPC unit has 5 anode layers, each with 12 anode cells.
 LAXPC uses a large detection volume filled with Xenon gas with a small percentage of methane gas ($\sim$10 \%) at about 2 atm pressure.
-In the LAXPC instrument, the data is collected in two different modes, namely broad band bounting (BBC) and wvent analysis (EA) Modes.
+In the LAXPC instrument, the data is collected in two different modes, namely broad band counting (BBC) and event analysis (EA) modes.
 In the EA mode, each LAXPC unit works in the energy range of 3--80 keV with a moderate spectral resolution of $\sim$12 \% at 30 keV.
 LAXPC records the arrival of each X-ray photon with a time resolution of $10\, \mu s$ and a dead-time of $\sim$42 $\mu s$ \citep{yadav2017large,Antia_2017}.
 In this work, we used the EA mode data because this mode contains all the information required for timing and spectral analyses.

-We used the most recent \verb'LAXPCsofware'\footnote{\url{http://astrosat-ssc.iucaa.in/laxpcData}}, a LAXPC data reduction software provided by the instrument team, to get useful science products. \verb'LAXPCsofware' converts Level-1 data into Level-2 and is also used to extract the light curves, PDS, and energy spectra using specific commands and user-intended flags.
+We used the most recent \verb'LAXPCsoftware'\footnote{\url{http://astrosat-ssc.iucaa.in/laxpcData}}, an LAXPC data reduction software provided by the instrument team, to get useful science products. \verb'LAXPCsoftware' converts Level-1 data into Level-2 and is also used to extract the light curves, PDS, and energy spectra using specific commands and user-intended flags.
 The detailed instrument calibration and the background modeling have been discussed by \cite{Antia_2017} and \cite{Antia2021}.